EricSSartorius/auth-helpers/packages/sveltekit/README.md

 ### Configuration

-Set up the fillowing env vars.
+Set up the following env vars.
 For local development you can set them in a `.env` file.
 See an example [here](../../examples/sveltekit/example.env)).

 ```bash
 # Find these in your Supabase project settings > API